 During your consultation, several treatment options will be considered.
 One such treatment involves Botox® injections.
 These injections relax the tiny sweat glands located just under the skin.
 These sweat glands normally produce sweat, which then travels up the sweat duct and out through the pores onto the surface of the skin.
 With these sweat glands in a more relaxed state, they no longer over produce sweat and that excessive sweat is no longer seen or felt at the skins surface.

 What areas can be treated?

-Treatments work well for excessive underarm sweating and excessive facial sweating.
+Treatments work well for excessive underarm sweating and excessive forehead sweating.

 What does Botox® sweating treatment involve?

 Your Doctor will have a short consultation with you to ensure which treatment is right for you.
 Botox® is a very popular way to combat excessive sweating when other methods have failed.

 For treatment with Botox® injections, numbing cream is applied to the skin to make the procedure more comfortable.

 The treatment itself takes around thirty minutes and involves having very small injections just under the skin in the affected areas.